-Our results on the break-even returns and contingent liabilities are summarised in Table 5.
+Our results on the break-even returns and implicit contingent liabilities are summarised in Table 5.
 The table suggest that if future governments are pressed to compensate pensioners for low returns, then the rationale of the introduction of the private pillar, i.e. improving the system's sustainability could not be achieved, even if we assume that the budget is adjusted by financing the costs of the reform entirely by taxes.

-Finally, we also note that implicit liabilities are affected by the rate of return in another, indirect and very subtle way, as they lower the sum transferred to the Pension Insurance Fund whenever an individual is handicapped and moves back to the full pay-as-you-go system.
-For instance, increasing the rate of return to 3.6% would reduce the implicit pension debt by 4 ppt.
+Finally, we also note that net implicit liabilities are affected by the rate of return in another, indirect and very subtle way, as they lower the sum transferred to the Pension Insurance Fund whenever an individual is handicapped and moves back to the pure PAYG system.
+For instance, increasing the rate of return to 3.4% would reduce net implicit pension liabilities by almost 4 ppt.